RyanBijkerk/logitblog-website/_posts/2021-06-30-loadgen-automation-using-powershell.md

     return $tableName
 }
 ```
-the following function si their monitoring function, which requires the same parameters plus the table name that has been returned from the previous function.
+The following function is the monitoring function, which requires the same parameters plus the table name that has been returned from the previous function.

 ```PowerShell
 Function Monitor-Test {